idameitil/master-thesis/README.md

    * "simple_train": the model is trained on the first four partitions and with early-stopping on the fifth partition
    * "nested_cross_val": Model is trained in a nested cross validation setup.
 Both total performance and per-peptide performance is written to the output csvfile
    * "leave_one_out": For each peptide, the model is trained in a nested cross val setup, without the given peptide in the training set, and performance is calculated for the peptide.
-* siamese.py: my adaption of Magnus' siamese network to a more simple training setup.
+* _siamese.py_: my adaption of Magnus' siamese network to a more simple training setup.